 How Neutralization Works

-The metal parts of the munitions will be heated to 1,000 degrees Fahrenheit for thermal decontamination for a minimum of 15 minutes.
-The metal parts can then be safely recycled.
+During the projectile campaigns, the metal parts of the munitions were heated to 1,000 degrees Fahrenheit for thermal decontamination for a minimum of 15 minutes.
+The metal parts were safely recycled.

 Learn more about neutralization by watching these videos: